kent-medin/dotfiles/README.md

 # ML4W dotfiles

-This is my configuration of Hyprland (Wayland) and Qtile (Xorg).
+This is my configuration of Hyprland (Wayland).
 This package includes installation scripts to install and setup the required components.

-The dotfiles are tested with Arch Linux, Manjaro Linux, EndeavourOS and Arco Linux.
+The dotfiles are tested with Arch Linux.

 ## Common Packages

-- Terminal: alacritty
+- Terminal: kitty
 - Editor: nvim
 - Prompt: starship
 - Icons: Font Awesome